 To sum up, from September 2018, for FIE sanctioned competitions, masks that fit the above requirements will be needed.
 At the 2018 Junior and Cadet World Championships in April masks that meet the new FIE requirements will be needed.
 Leon Paul will have a stand at the event and hope to be able to retrofit the new system to Leon Paul masks.
 At the World Championships in China masks will be needed that fit the new requirements.

 Depending on the manufacturer each company will have a different price and policy for retrofitting.

-Retrofitting old Leon Paul masks with the new FIE system £7.50 plus shipping.
+Retrofitting old Leon Paul masks with the new FIE system £18, the backstrap can be bought separately.

 Currently, as of 13/12/2017, only Leon Paul's main office in London can update masks.